Seller’s Disclosure in Pennsylvania: Here’s What You Must Disclose (2025 Update)

 What Is a Seller Property Disclosure in Pennsylvania?

-In Pennsylvania, the “sellers disclosure PA” is a legal document detailing your home’s condition and history.
-Disclose known flaws like hurricane damage or mold that could affect property value, enabling informed buyer decisions and preventing surprises.
+In Pennsylvania, what is a property disclosure refers to legal documentation of home conditions.
+Disclose known flaws like flooding or landslides that could affect property value, enabling informed buyer decisions and preventing surprises.

 Is a Seller Disclosure in Pennsylvania Mandatory?

 Yes!
-Pennsylvania real estate law requires you to disclose any material defects in real estate.
+The PA seller’s disclosure is required by Pennsylvania real estate law.
 If your property has a leaky roof, sinkhole risk, or even a termite infestation, you must disclose it.
 Don’t risk skipping this step—it’s the law.

-What Must You Disclose on the Sellers Disclosure in PA?
+What Must You Disclose on the Seller Disclosure in Pennsylvania?

-In Pennsylvania, sellers must disclose known defects, including structural issues, water damage, and environmental hazards.
+In PA, the Pennsylvania seller’s disclosure must disclose known defects, including structural issues, water damage, and environmental hazards.
 Ensure that you disclose these issues if they exist, especially if you are selling a house by owner in Pennsylvania:

 1. Material Defects